 Anything we want to learn is just a click away, including coding.
 Anyone could learn to code and launch their own product or website, just like this one.
 The Personal Computer, especially those on the market today, is the single most empowering invention in modern history.

 What Is A Personal Computer?

 A Personal Computer, more commonly known as a PC, is a computer intended for personal use.
-PCs are general-purpose and are highly capable devices of varying types.
-Desktop computers, laptops, tablets, smartphones, and smartwatches all classify as Personal Computers.
+PCs are general-purpose and highly capable devices of varying types.
+Desktop computers, laptops, tablets, smartphones, and smartwatches are all classified as Personal Computers.

 The first-ever desktop computer was the Programma 101 (shown below), invented by Pier Giorgio Perotto in 1964.
 However, it’s not at all like the desktop computers of today.
 The Programma 101, also known as the P101, didn’t have a monitor for an output device, nor did it have a mouse for an input device.

-Truth be told the Programma 101 was more of a calculator that a computer by today’s standards.
-However, it was remarkable at the time and it served pushed computers forward into the modern era of computing.
+Truth be told Programma 101 was more of a calculator than a computer by today’s standards.
+However, it was remarkable at the time and it served to push computers forward into the modern era of computing.
 It can be likened to the grandfather of the Apple II, which is the grandfather of modern desktop computers.